Privacy Policy

 - Organisation data: Company name, ABN, industry sector, and site locations

-- Assessment data: Pre-shift fatigue assessments including Karolinska Sleepiness Scale (KSS) scores, Psychomotor Vigilance Test (PVT) results, reaction time measurements, and fitness-for-duty determinations
+- Assessment data: Pre-shift fatigue assessments including Karolinska Sleepiness Scale (KSS) scores, Samn-Perelli fatigue rating scores, Psychomotor Vigilance Test (PVT) results and reaction time measurements, composite fatigue scores, and fitness-for-duty determinations

 Sensitive information — fatigue assessment data

-KSS scores, PVT results, reaction time measurements, and fitness-for-duty determinations may constitute health information within the meaning of the Privacy Act 1988 (Cth) and are therefore sensitive information.
+KSS scores, Samn-Perelli scores, PVT reaction time measurements, and fitness-for-duty determinations may constitute health information within the meaning of the Privacy Act 1988 (Cth) and are therefore sensitive information.
 We treat all fatigue assessment data as sensitive information and apply the heightened protections required by APP 3.3.

 We collect sensitive assessment data: